BlazeCentral/metr4202_2025_team15/README.md

 pip3 install scipy
 python3 -m pip install --upgrade --force-reinstall "numpy==1.21.5" "scipy==1.8.0"
 ```
+(You may still get an error with one of the function names in explore nav - terminal should tell you what to change it to though)

 ### Terminal 1 — Robot Bringup (On TurtleBot via SSH)
 ```bash